awsdocs/amazon-lumberyard-user-guide/doc_source/ai-scripting-mbt-nodes-flying.md

 ## Fly<a name="ai-scripting-mbt-nodes-flying-fly"></a>

 Allows an AI agent to fly around by following a path\.
-Paths should be assigned to the AI agent using Flow Graph\.

 ### Parameters<a name="ai-scripting-mbt-nodes-flying-fly-parameters"></a>